Crafting ideas

 photo source: homedesignideas.com

-What impressed me about these fixtures was the ingenuity with which the simple elements were combined.
-Basically, starting from simple wooden rods, arrangements or shapes were created to partially cover the light and create a play of shadows and lights.
+What impressed me about these luminaires was the ingenuity with which simple elements were combined.
+Basically, from simple wooden rods, arrangements or shapes were created to partially cover the light and create a play of light and shadow.

 luminaires